inet-framework/inet/showcases/visualizer/canvas/mobility/doc/index.rst

 Goals
 -----

-In INET simulations, the movement of mobile nodes is often as important as the communication among them.
-However, as mobile nodes roam, it is often difficult to visually follow their movement.
-INET provides a visualizer that not only makes visually tracking mobile nodes easier but also indicates other properties like speed and direction.
+In wireless simulations, the movement of mobile nodes can be a crucial aspect that greatly impacts communication among them.
+However, visually tracking the movement can be challenging.
+INET provides a mobility visualizer that makes it easier to follow mobile nodes and displays properties such as speed and direction.

-This showcase consists of one simulation model that demonstrates important features of the mobility visualizer.
+This showcase demonstrates the capabilities of the mobility visualizer.

 | INET version: ``4.0``
 | Source files location: `inet/showcases/visualizer/mobility <https://github.com/inet-framework/inet/tree/master/showcases/visualizer/mobility>`__